You’re Accepted! Now What?

-- To qualify for maximum federal, state, and university financial aid, complete the Free Application for Federal Student Aid (FAFSA) as soon as possible.
+- If you are an Indiana resident who wants to qualify for maximum aid, complete the 2019-20 Free Application for Federal Student Aid (FAFSA) by April 15, 2020.

 - List Marian University's school code #001821 where indicated on the FAFSA.

 - Learn more about housing and residence life at Marian University, including instructions for room selection and housing applications.
 Be sure to review our residence life policies as well.

 - Create a student account and complete your housing application.

 - If you will live on campus, we must receive your $125 housing deposit before your room assignment will be processed.
 Deposits may be paid online.

 - New and transfer students who meet our off-campus residency policy should create a student account and complete an off-campus application.
 If you are under 21, download and complete the parent verification form from the housing application.
 Completed forms must be notarized by an Indiana notary public OR you and a parent or guardian can submit your form in person at the Office of Housing and Residence Life.
 Once we've reviewed your form, we will notify you if your request is approved or denied.